89th Attack Squadron: Doolitte raid

+Combat in the Mediterranean

+The remainder of the squadron remained in Columbia, flying antisubmarine patrols until 23 June when it was moved to Barksdale Field, Louisiana.
+There, the squadron re-equipped with the Martin B-26 Marauder, and began transition training under Third Air Force.

-During December 1942 the squadron became part of XII Bomber Command.
-It engaged in combat operations over North Africa supporting American and later Allied ground forces in Tunisia.
-The unit flew interdiction and close air support, bombing bridges, rail lines, marshalling yards, harbors, shipping, gun emplacements, troop concentrations and other enemy targets, helping defeat Axis forces in North Africa.
+In November 1942, the squadron deployed to North Africa, arriving at Telergma Airport, Algeria in December 1942 following Operation Torch's initial landings, becoming part of XII Bomber Command.
+The squadron flew interdiction and close air support, bombing bridges, rail lines, marshalling yards, harbors, shipping, gun emplacements, troop concentrations and other enemy targets in Algeria and later Tunisia supporting American and later Allied ground forces as they moved east and participated in the Tunisian Campaign.

-During 1943, the 432d participated in the reduction of Pantelleria.
+During 1943, the 34th participated in Operation Corkscrew, the reduction of Pantelleria.
 It supported Operation Husky, the Allied invasion of Sicily and Operation Avalanche, the invasion of Italy.
 During the drive toward Rome, the squadron was awarded a Distinguished Unit Citation for its attacks on airfields near Rome on 13 January 1944.
 It was also awarded the French Croix de Guerre with Palm for its operations in Italy between April and June.

 The unit provided tactical air support in the liberation of Sardinia and Corsica.
 From airfields in Corsica, the 432d supported Allied ground forces during Operation Dragoon, the invasion of southern France in August 1944.
 It moved to Southern France and bombed enemy targets during the Allied drive northward.
 It earned a second Distinguished Unit Citation for bombing attacks on enemy defenses near Schweinfurt, Germany just before the end of the war on 10 April 1945.

-The squadron remained in Europe after German capitulation.
-It became part of the occupation forces, and participated in the disarmament of Germany after V-E Day.
-It was assigned to the American Occupation Zone in Austria.
+The squadron remained in Europe after V-E Day.
+It became part of the occupation forces, and participated in the disarmament of Germany.
+It moved to the American Occupation Zone in Austria.
 The squadron returned to France to stage for its return to the United States, where it was inactivated in late November 1945.